 The City's use of incentives for housing is about meeting the identified and documented need for housing.
 If through the use of incentives and natural market demand the City's identified housing needs are met, then the use of housing incentives will be reflective of that reduced need.
-Once identified housing thresholds are met, applications for housing incentives may still be made but an additional step will be required in the process.
-Those applications submitted after the housing thresholds have been met will still be required to go before the City Commission to seek permission to apply.
+Once identified housing threshold are met, applications for housing incentives may still be made but an additional step will be required in the process.
+Those applications submitted after the housing thresholds have been met will be required go in front of the commission seek permission to apply.